Underlying Borders (Co-curated with Gerardo Camargo)

 Pieter, Los Angeles, CA

 In this exhibit,artists Alison Lee Schroeder and Gerardo Camargo explore the physical and psychological space they share in everyday family life.
 They speak to us from and of a fluctuating identity that manifests itself in a process of suggestion, modification, surrender, and substitution, in which it becomes clear that nothing draws to a true end, but rather forms part of a continuous cycle.
 Through drawings, paintings, and objects, the couple invites us into their personal space, a soup of nostalgia, pain, joy, and humor that is both unique and universal.

 (for the Latino GLBT History Project)

 Human Rights Campaign, Washington, D.C.

-Voices of Pride showcases the work of LGBTQ artists in the Latinx community in a multi-faceted exhibition including visual and performing arts that will take place during Capital Pride 2019.
+Voices of Pride showcases the work of LGBTQ artists in the Latinx community in a multi-faceted exhibition that takes place during Capital Pride 2019.

 © Copyright alison lee schroeder